tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 Bartholomew Fair takes place on the feast day of St. Bartholomew, a holiday celebrated with a major late-summer festival.
 The comedy follows the activities of the citizens who make their way to the fair for a variety of reasons and the fair folk who entertain and take advantage of them.
 The play begins in the office of a proctor (ecclesiastical lawyer), John Littlewit.
 A series of London citizens come into Littlewit’s office for various reasons - to court his mother-in-law, to commiserate about hangovers, and to acquire a marriage license.
 They all decide to go to Bartholomew Fair.
 Meanwhile, at the Fair, a number of fairgoers prepare to receive the townsfolk and Justice Overdo disguises as the madman, Arthur of Bradley, so that he can spy on the fairgoers and catch them breaking the law.
 Overdo sees, first-hand, the consequences of harshly judging others as he is put in the stocks on suspicion of causing a distraction for pickpockets.
 Dame Purecraft, Littlewit’s mother-in-law, falls in love with the madman Trouble-All because a fortune teller has told her she must marry a madman within a week to be happy.
 Quarlous and Winwife both propose to Grace, and she has Trouble-all help her pick randomly between them.
 Winwife becomes engaged to Grace and Quarlous to Dame Purecraft after he disguises himself as Trouble-All.
 After a series of pranks, thefts, and brawls, both the fair folk and the townsfolk gather to watch a puppet play (motion) written by John Littlewit and performed by the puppeteer, Lantern Leatherhead.
 The hypocritical Puritan, Zeal-of-the-Land Busy, engages in a debate (which he loses) with the puppets over the morality of the theater.
 Justice Overdo, newly compassionate and hospitable, invites people back to his house to continue the party.

+## Induction
+Characters: Stage-keeper, Book-holder, Scrivener

+The play begins with a stage-keeper, a kind of janitor, coming out to tell the audience that there has been a delay.
+He confides in the audience that they are really not missing out on much because the play is not very good.
+The book-holder (a prompter) then comes on stage and chases the stage-keeper off.
+He praises the play to the audience and introduces the scrivener, a law clerk, who reads the “Articles of Agreement,” a contract between the author and audience.

+Questions:
+* Why begin the play with breaking the fourth wall in this way?
+Did other plays of this time period do this?

 ## Act I

 The opening act takes place in John Littlewit’s law office.
 We are introduced to his pregnant wife, Win-the-Fight.
 She fakes a craving for roast pig, available only at the fair, so that she and her husband get approval from Win’s wealthy mother, Dame Purecraft, to go to the fair.
 We also meet John Littlewit’s drinking buddies, Quarlous and Winwife.
 Winwife is courting Dame Purecraft, but is not making much headway because Dame Purecraft has been told that she must marry a madman within the week by a fortune-teller.
 Littlewit completes a marriage license, made out for his client, Bartholomew Cokes.
 Cokes is a man-child whose every move is watched and critiqued by his irascible tutor, Wasp.
 Cokes’s sister, Mistress Overdo, has betrothed him to her ward, Grace Wellborn.
 Grace is much too sophisticated to be happy with Cokes, but must marry him or pay a fine that would take up most of her inheritance.